How to Respond to a Rude Email Professionally (Examples & Tips)

 Scenario #2: Uncivil language and personal attacks

-Those are usually messages that attack us on a personal level or even use impolite language like swearing
+Those are usually messages that attack us on a personal level or even use impolite language like swearing, as shown in the example below.

-Joan uses the team messaging app, Pumble, to send an unprofessional message to Nina
+Jason uses the team communication app, Pumble, to send an unprofessional message to Janet

-Joan uses the team messaging app, Pumble, to send an unprofessional message to Nina
+Jason uses the team communication app, Pumble, to send an unprofessional message to Janet

-We can clearly see from the example above that Joan had an issue with Nina’s lack of (what she considers) a prompt response.
+We can clearly see from the example above that Jason had an issue with Janet’s lack of (what he considers) a prompt response.

-However, using vulgar language, as well as attacking Nina on a personal level and calling her stupid, definitely constitutes a rude and unprofessional message.
-It also might make Joan eligible for some anger management classes.
+However, using vulgar language, as well as attacking Janet on a personal level and calling her stupid, definitely constitutes a rude and unprofessional message.
+It also might make Jason eligible for some anger management classes.

 Scenario #3: Professional attacks

-For example, your boss or your coworker might attack your professionalism or question your ability to do your job
+For example, your boss or coworker might not attack you personally but instead question your professionalism or your ability to do your job

-Take a look at how Milo chose a completely unprofessional way to tell Jessica that she did something wrong, thus impling she was negligent.
+Take a look at the Pumble exchange below to see how Milo chose a completely unprofessional way to tell Jessica that she did something wrong, thus implying she was negligent.

-Passively rude emails aren’t that easy to define.
-They aren’t as “in your face” as those that arrive with caps lock subject lines, for example.
+Passively rude emails aren’t as “in your face” as those that arrive with caps-lock subject lines, for example.

 A passively rude email might look friendly.
 It might seem like the other person is just trying to stay in touch or check up on you and your progress.